skatkov/middleman-prototype/README.md

 ## Installation ##

-Clone into ~/.middleman (you'll have to create this directory if it's not already there).
+Clone into ~/.middleman (you'll have to create this directory yourself).
 You can then use it with the `--template` flag on `middleman init`.

 1. $ `git clone git://github.com/skatkov/middleman-prototype.git ~/.middleman/prototype`
 2. $ `middleman init my_new_project --template=prototype`

-For more help follow [Middleman's project template instructions](http://middlemanapp.com/getting-started/welcome/)
+For more help follow [Middleman's project template instructions](http://middlemanapp.com/getting-started/)